 The bay was first named in 1918 on drawings of a major new ‘wharfage scheme’ to modernise all Sydney’s docks to handle steamships and motor vehicles.
 The rejuvenation was planned by Henry Deane Walsh as engineer-in-chief of the Sydney Harbour Trust.
 Its then-chairman, Robert Rowan Purdon Hickson, lent his name to Hickson Road, the new freight thoroughfare around this headland.

 Walsh Bay’s development followed a deadly rat plague and government resumptions of land through The Rocks and Millers Point settlements in 1900-02.
-The new scheme, launched in 1913 and completed by 1925, comprised five piers (10 wharves) with timber-clad cargo sheds of one or two storeys; linked to brick-and-stone ‘shore sheds’ built on reclaimed land.
+The new scheme, launched in 1913 and mostly completed by 1920, comprised five piers (10 wharves) with timber-clad cargo sheds of one or two storeys; linked to brick-and-stone shore sheds built on land reclaimed from the harbour.
 These multi-storey warehouses were linked by bridges to more bond stores across Hickson Road (entered from Windmill Street, the original waterfront road uphill).

 After 1925, the character and uses of Walsh Bay evolved from cargo to cruise shipping.
 During the inter-war decades of alcohol prohibition, organised crime and economic depression, Sydney newspapers regularly reported murders and late-night drownings at these wharves.
 From 1928 to 1932, the area was a major construction zone for the southern approach to the Sydney Harbour Bridge; then Hickson Road was repaved for motor traffic in 1933-34.